Financial Aid

 Application Procedures

-To apply for financial aid, undergraduate students enrolled in Fairfield Bellarmine must complete the Free Application for Federal Student Aid (FAFSA) Form on an annual basis.
+To apply for financial aid, undergraduate students enrolled in Fairfield Bellarmine programs must complete the Free Application for Federal Student Aid (FAFSA) Form on an annual basis.
 Prospective first-year students are required to complete the FAFSA.
-If you are unable to complete the FAFSA due to citizenship status, a university designed Fairfield Bellarmine Financial Aid application will be provided.
+If you are unable to complete the FAFSA due to extenuating circumstances, a university designed Fairfield Bellarmine Financial Aid application will be provided.

 Students may file the FAFSA online.
 Fairfield's FAFSA code is 001385.
 By accepting any financial aid, you obligate yourself to verify the application information if selected for verification by either the federal processing center or by the Office of Financial Aid.
 Financial aid awards are estimated until the Office of Financial Aid confirms eligibility.
 If a student is selected for the verification process, the Office of Financial Aid will provide notification of the required documentation in order to complete the file review and confirm aid eligibility.
 Documentation required for verification is due no later than August 1.
 Financial aid awards may change based on verification results.
 Failure to comply with verification requirements in a timely manner will result in cancellation of need-based aid.